 - Have a serious interest in a career in the life sciences, physical sciences or engineering.

-Students with documented permanent disabilities, who are registered with the UCLA Office for Students with Disabilities
+Students with documented permanent disabilities, who are registered with the UCLA Center for Accessible Education

 are encouraged to apply.